 In separating Jesus divine and human natures, Jefferson wrote to John Adams, January 24, 1814 that the divine aspects of Christ were “the fabric of very inferior minds.
 It is as easy to separate those parts, as to pick out diamonds from dunghills.”

 And so he compiled The Jefferson Bible: The Life and Morals of Jesus of Nazareth Extracted Textually from the Gospels.
 Jefferson simply cut out anything of a supernatural or miraculous nature and so his Bible ends:

 Then took they the body of Jesus, and wound it in linen cloths with the spices, as the manner of the Jews is to bury.
-Now in the place where he was crucified there was a garden; and in the garden a new sepulchre, wherein was never man yet laid.
-There laid they Jesus, And rolled a great stone to the door of the sepulchre, and departed.
+Now in the place where he was crucified, there was a garden; and in the garden, a new sepulcher wherein was never man yet laid.
+There laid they Jesus, And rolled a great stone to the door of the sepulcher, and departed.

 The first President’s faith is a bit harder to pin down.

 Many Christian writers and commentators point to Washington’s twenty-four-page manuscript book, titled, Daily Sacrifice.
 It was found in April 1891 among a collection of Washington’s papers in his confirmed handwriting when he was about the age of twenty.
 In it he prays:

 Bless my family, kindred, friends and country, be our God & guide this day and forever for his sake, who lay down in the Grave and arose again for us, Jesus Christ our Lord, Amen.